Tillered Docs

 peers list

-List all peers in the cluster.
-Required scope: urn:tillered:arctic:peers.read
+List peers in the cluster.
+Required scope: urn:tillered:arctic:peers.read.

 arctic peers list [flags]